 - Following the restart, you will see a number of startup settings that can be accessed using the number keys (1-9) or function keys (F1-F9).
 Select the option to "Enable safe mode."

-- Once you sign in, you will enter Windows 11/10 in safe mode.
+- Once you sign in, you will enter Windows in Safe Mode.
 Very minimal options are visible in this mode.

 regedit.
 This task will be automatically created with administrator privileges.

-- Navigate down to the following path in the Registry editor:
+- Navigate to the following path in the Registry Editor:

-- Rename the .bak extension if it’s present in the last entry to just .ba.
-For the other duplicate entry, rename it but add the “.bak” extension.
-Delete any surplus .bak extensions, if present, for duplicate entries.
+- If you do have a value with the extension, and it's present in the last entry, rename the .BAK extension to just .BA.
+For any duplicate entry, rename it to something else, but keep the .BAK extension.
+Delete any surplus .BAK extensions, if present, for duplicate entries.

-- Right-click and modify the “state” of the profile entry from where .bak was removed.
-Basically, we are switching the active default user profile through a minor Registry tweak.
+- Right-click and modify the State key of the profile entry from where the .BAK was removed.
+Basically, we are switching the active default user profile through a minor registry tweak.

 - Change the hexadecimal DWORD value from a numerical value to "0."
 Click "OK" to save the settings.